ghuntley/ghuntley-monorepo-retired/README.md

 ## BIOS / Firmware

-* `bios/seaslic` If your computer is installed with Windows 7/8 by default but you'd prefer to run Linux as your desktop but on ocassion run a single
+* `bios/seaslic` if your computer is installed with Windows 7/8 by default but you'd prefer to run Linux as your desktop but on ocassion run a single
    Windows virtual machine under KVM using the activiation credentials within your computers BIOS then SeaSLIC can help you achieve this.

    As of 6th of Apr 2014 thanks to the excellent work by Michael Tokarev this patch is now integrated by default into Debian which removes the need to